NASA-AMMOS/Landform/Web/README.md

 ## TilingServer
 The backend node.js server will run the .NET tiling server (`../TilingServer` subproject) as a subprocess.
 Thus, most development and deployment tasks require that you first use VisualStudio to build the TilingServer subproject.

 During local development (environment variable `NODE_ENV=development`) the tiling server binary will be found at `../TilingServer/bin/Release/TilingServer.exe`.
-To use the debug build instead specify the `-d` or `--debug` option on the command line, e.g. `npm start -- -d`.
+To use the debug build of `TilingServer.exe` instead of the release version, set the environment variable `DEBUG_TILING_SERVER=true`.

-In a production context (`NODE_ENV=production`) the tiling server binary will be found at `./bin/TilingServer.exe`, which will be copied from `../TilingServer/bin/Release/TilingServer.exe` when the build zip is bundled.
+In a production context (`NODE_ENV=production` or `NODE_ENV=integration`) the tiling server binary will be found at `./bin/TilingServer.exe`, which will be copied from `../TilingServer/bin/Release/TilingServer.exe` when the build zip is bundled.

 ### Tiling Worker
 In order to run projects you will also need at least one running tiling worker connected to the same AWS venue.
-For development one option is to run the tiling worker locally:
+For development one option is to run the tiling worker locally: `npm run start-worker`.
-1. Acquire AWS credentials as described above if you haven't already.
-1. `cd ../TilingServer/bin/Release`
-1. `TilingServer.exe configure`
-    1. Enter same venue name, s3 URL, and AWS region as in `config.js`.
-       1. For development the venue name is computed based on your username and machine name, run `npm run show-venue` to see it.
-    1. Enter profile name for AWS credentials.
-1. `TilingServer.exe startworker`

 For production or integration testing the worker is deployed to an EC2 autoscale group.
 See the [AWS setup](docs/SETUP.md) documentation.

+#### Issues & Workarounds
+* CTRL-C may not work correctly to kill the worker if you started it from a cygwin prompt; consider using a Git bash prompt or Windows `cmd` instead.

 ---